Chem 444 (Physical Chemistry II), Fall 2022

 Exams and Grading:

-Group presentation and class participation (20%): Form a group (~4 students) by Nov 1; chose a topic by Dec 1.
-Presentations are scheduled for Dec 5 and 7, 10–10.50 am in class.
+Group presentation and class participation (20%): Form a group (~34 students) by Nov 22; chose a topic by Dec 4.
+Some example topics are provided below.
+Presentations are scheduled for Dec 9 and Dec 11.
+Objective of the presentation is to introduce or teach to the class at least one concept or application of thermodynamics/statistical mechanics.
 Presentation time: 20 min per group.
 Typically, all group members will take turns presenting sub-sections of the topic.
-There will be Q&A following the presentation.
+There will be 23 min Q&A following the presentation.
 Examples of class participation include questions and discussions in lectures and office hours, attendance in lectures, and feedback on presentations of classmates.

 Text and Materials